A Bernstein-von Mises Theorem for Generalized Fiducial Distributions: Background

-Fiducial inference, introduced by Fisher \citep{fisher.1935.eugenics}, provides a posterior-like distribution for a parameter without requiring a prior.
-Despite its initial lack of endorsement due to non-exactness issues in multivariate cases, the approach has regained favor through the development of generalized fiducial inference (GFI) \cite{hannig.2016.tandf, murph.2023.arXiv}, which was motivated by connections between the fiducial perspective and the generalized confidence intervals of \citet{weerahandi.1995.springer,hannig.2006.jasa}.
-GFI defines a data-dependent measure on the parameter space by inverting a deterministic data generating algorithm (DGA) without using Bayes' theorem.
-This perspective involves associating the data $\textbf{Y}$ with the parameters $\boldsymbol{\theta}$ and a random component $\textbf{U}$ with a known distribution through the DGA.
-By inverting the DGA, we obtain the generalized fiducial distribution (GFD).
-Since the DGA is a function of a random variable with a known distribution, it immediately determines the likelihood $f(\textbf{y},\boldsymbol{\theta})$.
-Solving the DGA for $\boldsymbol{\theta}$ results in a distribution estimator (instead of a point or interval estimator) of the unknown parameter of interest.
+GFI works by inverting a deterministic data generating algorithm (DGA) to define a data-dependent measure on the parameter space.
+This approach associates the data $\textbf{Y} =(Y_1,\dots,Y_n) $ with the unknown \textit{fixed} parameter $\boldsymbol{\theta}$ and an auxiliary variable $\textbf{U} = (U_1,\dots,U_n)$ through the DGA, $\textbf{Y}=G(\textbf{U}, \boldsymbol{\theta})$.
+The auxiliary variable \( \textbf{U} \) is assumed to have a known distribution $P_{\mathbf U}$, and can be usefully thought of as an extension of a pivotal quantity in the frequentist construction of confidence intervals and regions, where \( \textbf{Y} \) would be replaced by a sufficient statistic for \( \boldsymbol{\theta} \).
+In fact, this is how Fisher first approached fiducial inference.
+By inverting the DGA for observed, fixed data $\textbf{y} = (y_1,\dots,y_n)$, we obtain the \textit{generalized fiducial distribution} (GFD).
+Since the DGA is a function of a random variable with a known distribution, it determines a statistical model $P_{\boldsymbol{\theta}}$ for $\mathbf Y$ with density $p_{\boldsymbol{\theta}}(\mathbf y)$ with respect to some dominating measure.
+Solving the DGA for $\boldsymbol{\theta}$ results in a distributional estimator (instead of a point or interval estimator) of the unknown parameter of interest.